DariyaZ/kottans-frontend/README.md

 # kottans-frontend
-The course is great and very informativeecho # kottans-frontend >> README.md!
+The course is great and very informative